omtorano/Exports-Metatranscriptomics/README.md

 module load multiqc
 multiqc .
 ```
 The multiqc step will result in an .html file that can be dragged and dropped into a browser.
 This file contains the compiled fastq reports from all trimmed and raw reads.
 If there are certain samples that have low quality or vary from the rest of the samples this may indicate that these sample need to be removed from further analysis.
-Full multiqc output for the High Yield 2020 samples is saved in HighYield2020_multiqc_report.html, below is an example of what it looks like..
+Full multiqc output for the High Yield 2020 samples is saved in HighYield2020_multiqc_report.html, below is an example of what it looks like...

 ![image](https://user-images.githubusercontent.com/48129653/123166593-96a19000-d443-11eb-8f6b-e47c3c7fc0a1.png)

 # Assembly with Trinity
-The goal of assembly in this work flow is to create a de novo assembly from all samples in a 'group' which you can map back to in the alignment step.
-For the Exports High Yield 2020 samples were collected at two timepoints from two different depths, 1 & 4.
+The goal of assembly in this work flow is to create a de novo assembly from all samples in a 'group' which you can use to map back to in the alignment step.
+For Exports High Yield 2020, samples were collected at two timepoints from two different depths, 1 & 4.
 I am interested in comparing between timepoints, not depths, I am therefore creating an assembly of all depth 1 samples and all depth 4 samples.
 This way I can compare samples collected at a single depth, instead of between both depths.

 Trinity is one option for assembly tools, the other I will go through here (next section) is Spades.
 Trinity is a multipurpose tool that can do a lot more than assembly, read more here https://github.com/trinityrnaseq/trinityrnaseq/wiki.
 During assembly it runs through different phases (see wiki) that can be split into different jobs depending on how big an assembly you are trying to make.
 For this project the stats of my assemblies are below: